rierjarv/wp-curriculum/phaseI/phaseI.md

 **TODO: structure the module as such that practical doing and theory are interrelated**

+## Getting introduced to WordPress

+This section contains reading and watching videos.
+If you prefer to get hands on right away, go to section [Set up WordPress with free trial hosting](Set-up-WordPress-with-free-trial-hosting)

 ## Set up WordPress with free trial hosting

 The service (https://www.namecheap.com/wordpress/)[Namecheap] has been around for quite some time and offers a free trial of 30 days wp hosting.